Before you begin!

 4

-Query your resource using the collection_id created earlier by providing a query in the request_query field.
+Query your collection using the collection_id created earlier by providing a query in the request_query field.

 curl --request POST \